plantgenomicslab/PGRP_Snakemake/README.md

 # PGRP_Snakemake
 ## Introduction

 The PGRP_Snakemake pipeline provides an efficient and modular workflow for processing RNA sequencing data from multiple sources.
-The workflow allows users to go from downloading raw data to differential expression analysis in a single run.
-Additionally, the pipeline can utilize raw sequencing reads directly from [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) or from local storage.
+The workflow provides users with a complete and distributed pipeline from downloading raw data to differential expression analysis.
+The pipeline can utilize raw sequencing reads directly from [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) or from local storage and is compatable with paired- or single-end libraries.

 **Pipeline overview:**
 - Download fastq from SRA (SRA Toolkit)
 - Quality control on raw reads (FastQC)
-- Trimming (Trim Galore)
+- Trimming (fastp)
 - Quality control on trimmed reads (FastQC)
 - Map reads to reference (STAR)
-- Count reads (HTseq/FeatureCounts/TPMcalculator)
+- Count reads (RSEM/HTseq/FeatureCounts/TPMcalculator)
 - Normalize counts TPM/FPKM (custom scripts)
 - Summary statistics of normalized counts (custom scripts)
 - Differential expression analysis (Trinity/DESeq2)